Questions and answers about general social security benefit | News archive | KelaSkip to content

 • partial early old-age pension.

 Some benefits do not affect how much general social security benefit you can get.
-They include, for example, child benefit, child support, social assistance, housing allowance and disability allowance.
+They include, for example, child benefit, child maintenance allowance, social assistance, housing allowance and disability allowance.

 If your parents’ combined monthly income exceeds EUR 2,500, half of the amount that exceeds the threshold of EUR 2,500 will be deducted from the general social security benefit paid to you.
 However, you will always be paid at least 35% of the general social security benefit.